beranradek/overview-repo/overview-repo-sql/README.md

 This POJO can be used by the library as it is, note that there is no one requirement on implementing any interface or extending any base class or using any annotations.
-Naturally, the entity should have some accessors (getters) so its data can be read and there is one implicit requirement that attributes (fields) of entity should be settable individually per each attribute.
+Naturally, the entity should have some accessors (getters) so its data can be read and there is one implicit requirement that attributes (fields) of entity must be settable individually per each attribute.
 This can be simply achieved by creating setters, or using immutable entity with copy methods for each attribute (returning new updated entity) or using a builder of immutable entity.

+### Entity mapper

-For storing voucher entities in database, we must define an entity mapper which maps all persisted fields of entity to database attributes.
-So let's create voucher mapper:
+For storing voucher entities in database, we must define an entity mapper which maps all persisted fields of entity to database attributes:

 ```java
 /**